 Proper Equipment

 While equipment like helmets and mouthguards are essential for protecting athletes from skull fractures and other serious injuries, their role in preventing concussions is less clear.
 Research indicates that helmets don’t effectively prevent concussions.
 A review of research published on the National Center for Biotechnology Information website shows mixed results regarding the effectiveness of protective equipment in reducing concussion rates.
-Explore resources on Concussion Hub to understand memory problems after concussions.
+Mouthguard use, on the other hand, has been shown to reduce concussion rates in hockey and many youth hockey associations now mandate their use.
+More research is required across other sports and athlete populations.

 Understand Long-Term Concussion Risks